Hindering Apprehension or Prosecution

 Are you facing charges of hindering apprehension or prosecution under the provisions of the Texas Penal Code?
 There are defenses you can raise.
 This blog post provides an overview of the law, as well as defenses you may assert.
-If you have actually been charged with hindering apprehension or prosecution, you want an experienced lawyer to protect your interests.
+If you have actually been charged with hindering apprehension or prosecution, you want an experienced lawyer to defend you in Court and protect your interests.

-At The Law Office of Kevin Clancy & The Law Office of Tim Clancy, we have protected the rights of people across the Dallas-Fort Worth Metroplex for almost 50 years combined.
-Kevin Clancy, a former prosecutor, has firsthand knowledge of the methods by which the state gathers evidence and prepares a criminal case.
+At Clancy & Clancy Attorneys at Law, we have protected the rights of people across the Dallas-Fort Worth Metroplex for almost 50 years combined.
+Our attorneys know the methods by which the state gathers evidence and prepares a criminal case.
 We can anticipate their actions and help you take preemptive measures to protect your rights.

 The Texas Law Regarding Hindering Apprehension or Prosecution